Intelligent systems research

 Three Facts About Intelligent Systems in the Automotive Industry

-Cybersecurity and security in products and services are critical building blocks for all business success, according to 39% of leaders.
+of leaders told us that cybersecurity and security in products and services are critical building blocks for all business success.

 Characteristics of Intelligent Systems Success in the Automotive Industry